 These indices are built on specific investment strategies or "factors", using rules to select companies.
 They track portfolios designed to achieve certain investment goals.

 Calculating the Nifty determines a company's market capitalisation.
-This involves multiplying the company’s share price with its equity.
+This involves multiplying the company’s share price by its equity.

 The equity capital is multiplied by the share price to calculate free-float market capitalisation.
-Moreover, whatever result you get must be multiplied by the IWF (Investable Weight Factor), which shows the share proportions traded by investors in the stock market.
+Moreover, the result you obtain must be multiplied by the IWF (Investable Weight Factor), which indicates the share proportions traded by investors in the stock market.

 The Nifty is calculated using a base value of 1,000.
 The market value is divided by the base market capital multiplied by the base value of 1,000 to determine the daily index value of the Nifty.